 Minastire Sinaia is a small church filled with icons and beautifully carved columns.

 Peles Castle was built in 1845 by King Carol.
 We had to put on shoe covers in the weapons room before entering the castle.
 The carved woodwork transfixed Jerry.
 The chandeliers were from Marano.
 It was the first castle in Europe to have electricity and central heating.
 The King included an Arabian sitting room, a smoking room, a library filled with books of many languages and a door to a secret passage.
-The dining room was lavishly set.
-There are hundreds of stained glass windows.
-His wife, Queen Elizabeth, was an artist and author and influenced the collection of paintings by major artists.
-Photography was limited but we did get some pictures of the entrance rooms.

 Our lunch at the Rhein Winery consisted of an appetizer course of chicken croquets, cheese, meatballs, vegetables then trout with potatoes (chicken for Steve) and chocolate crepes.
 We also sampled three lovely local wines.